View Holidays

 Surfing in Aruba

-Aruba has great all year round weather, often accompanied by a steady gentle breeze which provides consistent, but mostly not too dramatic waves; creating an island paradise ideal for beginners or addicted surfing enthusiasts.
+Aruba has great all year round weather, often accompanied by a steady gentle breeze which provides consistent, but not too dramatic waves; creating an island paradise ideal for beginners or addicted surfing enthusiasts.
 From a surfing perspective, the beaches fall into two categories: idyllic in the west and rugged on the east coast generating waves on which to learn or challenging waters for more seasoned professionals.

-Windsurfing and Kitesurfing in Aruba
+Windsurfing & Kitesurfing in Aruba

 Sailing in Aruba